 “These are our future doctors and medical professionals,” said Mr. Thompson.
 “We are very proud of their work this summer.
 They are now a part of the Health City Cayman Islands family and we look forward to continuing to mentor them as they progress their studies.”

-“Here at Health City, we are focussed on putting the patient at the centre of everything we do in order to improve their quality of life.
+“Here at Health City, we are focussed on putting the patient at the center of everything we do in order to improve their quality of life.
 We are also a dedicated teaching institution and our physicians take a supportive role in the future of the Cayman Islands medical fraternity.
 We will continue to build on such programmes in the future,” said Dr. Chandy Abraham, CEO of Health City Cayman Islands.

 The application process for the 2017 Summer Undergraduate Research Fellowship begins in March 2017.
 For more information about Heath City Cayman Islands’ wide range of contextual education opportunities for high and college students interested in medical careers, please email [email protected] or call 640-4195.